- This event has passed.

 July 2, 2023 @ 11:00 am – 3:00 pm

 Get a broad understanding of navigating a well-equipped wood shop while learning the safety basics through practice.
-In this course, makers will begin with un-milled lumber and process it through various wood shop machines to get hands-on experience with a variety of tools in the shop resulting in a mini hat rack to take home with them!
+In this course, makers will begin with un-milled lumber and process it through various wood shop machines to get hands-on experience with multiple tools in the shop, resulting in a mini hat rack to take home with them!

 What you’ll learn:

 - Face jointing to create a reference face